Definition of

 Work motivation is linked to emotional intelligence.

-Work motivation is the willingness of an individual to make efforts in the workplace .
-It is the stimulation that the subject has to commit to his activity.
+Work motivation is an individual's willingness to make efforts in the workplace .
+It is about the stimulation that the subject has to commit to their activity.

-The term motivation refers to the set of elements, both internal and external, that influence the development of a human being's actions.
-Labor , meanwhile, is that which is linked to work: a paid activity.
+The term motivation refers to the set of elements, both internal and external, that affect the development of the actions of a human being.
+Labor , meanwhile, is something linked to work: a paid activity.

 Characteristics of work motivation

-Work motivation is the result of a psychological process that directs the worker's behavior toward the fulfillment of certain objectives.
-It is determined through the combination of factors that influence the person's commitment and enthusiasm for his or her work.
+Work motivation is the result of a psychological process that directs the worker's behavior towards the fulfillment of certain objectives.
+Their determination occurs through the combination of factors that influence the person's commitment and enthusiasm regarding their work.

-It is often said that work motivation is associated with the satisfaction generated by effort at work .
-When one feels that sacrifice and responsibility are rewarded, motivation is maintained or grows.
-On the other hand, if one thinks that the effort is in vain because there is no recognition of the employee by the employer, work motivation decreases.
+It is usually indicated that work motivation is associated with the satisfaction generated by effort at work .
+When sacrifice and responsibility are felt to be rewarded, motivation is maintained or grows.
+On the other hand, if it is thought that the effort is in vain since there is no recognition of the employee by the employer, work motivation decreases.

-It is generally said that work motivation is what drives action.
-Logic indicates that the worker is always motivated to try to grow in the company, advance in his career development or obtain some kind of benefit.
-When there are no possibilities for progress or there is no well-being at work, demotivation appears.
+In general it is said that work motivation is what drives action.
+Logic indicates that the worker is always motivated to try to grow in the company, advance in their career development or obtain some type of benefit.
+When there are no possibilities for progress or there is no work well-being, demotivation appears.

 Wellbeing at work